ARMmbed/mbed-client/README.md

 ### Client Registration Interface

-The Client Registration Interface is used by client to register with LWM2M Servers, maintain registration and de-register from the LWM2M Server.
+The Client Registration Interface is used by the client to register with LWM2M Servers, maintain registration and de-register from the LWM2M Server.

-Currently, only one-to-one client-server regisration is supported.
+Currently, only one-to-one client-server registration is supported.
 One-to-many client-server registrations will be supported in upcoming releases.

 The Client Registration Interface includes multiple sub-features.
 The following are supported currently: